nonoo/kappanhang/README.md

   - `lost`: lost audio/serial packet count from the server

 Data for the first 2 status bar lines are acquired by monitoring CiV traffic in the serial stream.
-S value and OVF are queried periodically.
+S value and OVF are queried periodically, but these queries/replies are filtered from the serial data stream sent to the TCP serial port server and to the virtual serial port.

 `retx` and `lost` are displayed in a 1 minute window, which means they will be reset to 0 if they don't increase for 1 minute.
 A `retx` value other than 0